-Total pension liability for STRP was determined by applying update procedures to the financial reporting actuarial valuation as of June 30, 2020, and rolling forward the total pension liability to June 30, 2021.
-The financial reporting actuarial valuation as of June 30, 2020, used the following methods and assumptions, applied to all prior periods included in the measurement:
+Total pension liability for STRP was determined by applying update procedures to the financial reporting actuarial valuation as of June 30, 2021, and rolling forward the total pension liability to June 30, 2022.
+The financial reporting actuarial valuation as of June 30, 2021, used the following methods and assumptions, applied to all prior periods included in the measurement:

-Valuation date June 30, 2020
+Valuation date June 30, 2021

-Measurement date June 30, 2021
+Measurement date June 30, 2022

 Experience study July 1, 2015 through June 30, 2018

 Actuarial cost method Entry age normal

 Discount rate 7.10%

 Investment rate of return 7.10%

 Consumer price inflation 2.75%

 Wage growth 3.50%

 CalSTRS uses a generational mortality assumption, which involves the use of a base mortality table and projection scales to reflect expected annual reductions in mortality rates at each age, resulting in increases in life expectancies each year into the future.
 The base mortality tables are CalSTRS custom tables derived to best fit the patterns of mortality among its members.
-The projection scale was set equal to 110 percent of the ultimate improvement factor from the Mortality Improvement Scale (MP-2019) table, issued by the Society of Actuaries.
+The projection scale was set equal to 110% of the ultimate improvement factor from the Mortality Improvement Scale (MP-2019) table, issued by the Society of Actuaries.

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 The best estimate ranges were developed using capital market assumptions from CalSTRS general investment consultant as an input to the process.
 The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
 For each current and future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2020, are summarized in the following table:
+Best estimates of 20-year geometrically-linked real rates of return and the assumed asset allocation for each major asset class for the year ended June 30, 2022, are summarized in the following table:

-Long-Term

-Assumed Asset Expected Real

-Asset Class Allocation Rate of Return
+Asset Class Assumed Asset Allocation Long-Term Expected Real Rate of Return

+D. I. Programme 420/ 4.00/

 Public equity 42% 4.8%

 Real estate 15% 3.6%

 Private equity 13% 6.3%

 Fixed income 12% 1.3%

 Risk mitigating strategies 10% 1.8%

 Inflation sensitive 6% 3.3%

-Cash/liquidity 2% -0.4%
+Cash/liquidity 2% (0.4%)